What to do, why and when

 Although some major health problems fall into the category of “Silent but serious”, many have early warning signs.
 There is a long list of these in section 7 Early warning signs.

-Another example is hearing loss that is often regarded as “just ageing” and, as a result, often ignored.
-However, even mild hearing loss doubles the risk of dementia over time.
+Hearing loss is often excused as “just ageing” and often ignored.
+But even mild hearing loss doubles the risk of dementia over time.

 Tiredness is also commonly ignored.
 People tell themselves that it is just a by-product of a busy life, but it can be caused by sleep apnoea – studies indicate that over 50% of people above the age of 50 have it.
 The danger of not getting tested is that it increases the risk of some serious health consequences such as cancer, type 2 diabetes, heart disease, stroke and Alzheimer’s disease.